mzpqnxow/pysimplecasper/README.md

 ## Extending

-If you want to extend this, you can find out about each of the (many) Casper API endpoints by visiting http://casper.endpoint.fqdn/api.
-Note that by default API requests will return XML.
+If you want to extend this, you can find out about each of the (many) Casper API endpoints by visiting ```http://casper.endpoint.fqdn/```api.
+Note that by default all Casper API requests will return XML.
 If you prefer JSON (who doesn't?) than you will need to include an ```Accept: application/json``` header as is done in ```simplecasper/api.py``` in the ```CasperAPI``` class.
 While there are many API endpoints, many of them are really just for querying specific subsets of the ```computers``` endpoint.
 It may be easier to just process the computers result to strip out the data you want as opposed to adding an interface for each API endpoint.
-YMMV.
+This is what is done here, for the most part.

 ## Summary of driver.py output and how the data might be used